 Points earned in the Desert Runner Trail Series (additional weight given to this race).

 If you would like to join our volunteer team, we are looking for help with event setup, aid station captains, aid station helpers, timing, photography, videography, social media, course sweep and event breakdown.
 Volunteer perks include a piece of Aravaipa merchandise or race goody and Aravaipa Race Credits.
 You can see our current opportunities and sign up here: Mesquite Canyon Volunteer Form

 Charity Beer Garden

-For the 2015-2016 Desert Runner Trail Series Aravaipa Running will be working with the Southwest Wildlife Conservation Center (SWCC) to bring awareness to their cause.
+For the 2015-2016 (stay tuned for what 2016-2017 will bring) Desert Runner Trail Series Aravaipa Running will be working with the Southwest Wildlife Conservation Center (SWCC) to bring awareness to their cause.
 Proceeds from the beer gardens at each event will go directly to SWCC.
 The Beer Garden is being sponsored by two local breweries: Huss Brewing & Fate Brewing.
 More information available on our blog.

 |Until 1/15||Until 2/12||Until 3/8||After 3/8|

 Online registration closes on 3/14 at 11:59 PM.
 Registration will be available after online registration closes at all packet pickup locations and race day as long as we have not reached our capacity.